 Anyone who has a computer and a skill or service to offer can use Fiverr.
 Given the volume of freelancers on the platform, Fiverr doesn’t extensively evaluate every person that creates an account.
 This means there are a lot of poor-quality freelancers on the platform.

-Fiverr has tried to address this issue with its levelling system.
-From level 1 sellers up to Fiverr Pros, this system is designed to separate the best from the rest.
-Fiverr Pro is a sub-section of Fiverr that consists of freelancers that Fiverr’s team has personally checked.
+Fiverr Pro (formerly Business) is a sub-section of Fiverr that consists of freelancers that Fiverr’s team has personally checked.
 So, if you want to make sure you’re getting quality work on Fiverr, it’s best to take the seller’s level into account.
 However, the more experienced the seller is, the higher their prices usually are.

 PeoplePerHour